Applying for Financial Aid

 November 1: Financial Aid Application Process Opens

-February 14: Financial Aid Application Due
+February 1: Financial Aid Application Due (New Applicants)

-March 10: Admission and Financial Aid Decisions
+March 10: Admission and Financial Aid Decisions Released

 In March, the Financial Aid Committee reviews all applications, both for current families submitting new or renewed applications, and for newly admitted families requesting aid.
 The School holds places for these families until they can respond to the committee's decisions.
 Because funds are limited, it is crucial that families meet all financial aid application deadlines.

 New Families: We keep the admission process separate from the financial aid process.
 Applicants should note their interest in financial assistance on the application, and Park will send the necessary information in early January.